burzum/cakephp-user-tools/readme.md

 ## The Auth Helper

-The Auth helper allows you to access the user session in a convinient way like through the components AuthComponent::user() call but also lets you get the user data from a variable in the view.
+The Auth helper allows you to access the user data in a convenient way like through the components AuthComponent::user().

+You can configure the Auth helper to read the data directly from the session or a view variable.
+By default it is using the view variable named `userData`.

 ```php
 class AppController extends Controller {